Tupolev Tu-22: Prototypes

 The first prototype 105 was completed and shipped to the Flight Test and Development Base at Zhukovsky in August 1957.
 It flew for the first time on 21 June 1958, flown by test pilot Yuri Alasheev.
 Initial flights quickly demonstrated that the design had neither the speed nor range that was expected.
-Around this time, TsAGI independently discovered the area rule for minimizing transonic aerodynamic drag, and this design was applied to 105.
+Around this time, TsAGI read KGB intelligence reports about the area rule for minimizing transonic aerodynamic drag, and this design was applied to 105.
 A key problem was that the wing root was too thick to properly exploit this effect and to further thin it, a new landing-gear design was introduced, along with several more changes to the layout of the cabin and tail areas.

 The result of all of these changes was the 105A, which first flew on 7 September 1959.
 Serial production of 20 examples was issued around this time, even before testing had completed.
 The first serial-production Tu-22B bomber, built by Factory No. 22 at Kazan, flew on 22 September 1960, and the type was presented to the public in the Tushino Aviation Day parade on 9 July 1961, with a flypast of 10 aircraft.
-It initially received the NATO reporting name 'Bullshot', which was deemed to be inappropriate, then 'Beauty', which was deemed to be too complimentary, and finally the 'Blinder'.
+It initially received the NATO reporting name 'Bullshot', which was deemed to be inappropriate, then 'Beauty', which was deemed to be too complimentary, and finally 'Blinder'.
 Soviet crews called it "shilo" (awl) because of its shape.